 Ontario adopted new rules to ensure that employees placed on temporary layoff or whose hours have been reduced due to COVID-19 can’t sue their employers for constructive dismissal.

-“Temporary layoff” gives employers a respite to get through tough financial times jobs by putting jobs on hold for a defined period of time.
-Termination notice and other payments required under employment standards law come due only when the window for recall provided under the jurisdiction’s employment standards law expires and the layoff is considered permanent termination.
-(Use the “Around the Provinces” sheet on the HRI website to look up the temporary termination time limits of your province.)
+"Temporary layoff” gives employers a respite to get through tough financial times jobs by putting jobs on hold for a defined period of time.
+Termination notice and other payments required under employment standards law come due only when the window for recall expires.

 The New Ontario Regulations

 Under the Reg, employees whose hours or wages were temporarily reduced are deemed not to have been discharged under the ESA.
-Result: They can’t file ESA constructive dismissal suits (although suits under so called common law are still possible) and the MOL will automatically dismiss any such claims.
+Result: They can’t sue for constructive dismissal under the ESA (although suits under so called common law are still a possibility) and the MOL will automatically dismiss any such claims.

 2. Elimination of Temporary Layoff Maximum Duration

 Employees who’ve been laid off, either completely or as a result of having their hours reduced by more than 50% in one week due are deemed to be not on layoff but leave of absence, specifically infectious disease emergency leave.
 Result: Effective May 29, 2020 and for as long as the “COVID-19 period” lasts, the normal ESA 13-week cap on temporary layoffs doesn’t apply to temporary layoffs due to COVID-19 (although time limitations may still apply under a collective agreement).